ImmuneMoon/Enable-a-local-user-in-Windows11-no-microsoft-account-/README.md

 Hit ENTER

-You should see a dialog like:
+You should see a dialog to create a local profile like:

 <img width="707" height="526" alt="image" src="https://github.com/user-attachments/assets/548d3bb3-a6ae-43e5-87f3-7db4161b7778" />